Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Modeling methods

 \section{Modeling methods}

 The labeled dataset and its corresponding image and weather data are used to predict road surface conditions across NYS.
 Classification ML algorithms, including CNNs and RFs, are trained to categorize each observation into one of five road surface classes for the Surface Condition Model.
 For the Obstruction Detection Model, a CNN is utilized to classify each observation as either obstructed or non-obstructed.
-Lastly, ensembling methods are employed to utilize the predictions from multiple models trained on different datasets, as discussed in Section \ref{datasplitting}.
-For all ML methods in this section, input data are subject to relevant normalization or preprocessing prior to training.
+Ensembling methods then combine predictions from multiple models trained on different datasets (Sections \ref{datasplitting} and \ref{ensembling}).
+All models use appropriately normalized and preprocessed input data.
 Balanced class weighting is used to address the imbalanced dataset (Table \ref{tab:examples_classes}), which is important to encourage the model to learn all classes rather than simply learning to predict majority classes, like wet and dry.